apache/shenyu-website/docs/user-guide/property-config/register-center-access.md

 # appId: apollo appId
 # namespaceName: apollo namespaceName
 # clusterName: apollo clusterName
-# token: apollo opeanapi token
+# token: apollo openapi token
-# portalUrl: apollo  opeanapi portalUrl like http://localhost:8070
+# portalUrl: apollo  openapi portalUrl like http://localhost:8070
 # port: your project port number; apply to springmvc/tars/grpc
 # contextPath: your project's route prefix through shenyu gateway, such as /order ，/product etc，gateway will route based on it.
 # appName：your project name,the default value is`spring.application.name`.